YiLi-2020/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a senior student at China Pharmaceutical University(CPU).
 In my first year, I was selected from 3000+ peer students for the Top-Notch Innovative Program, which gave undergraduates the chance to join the best groups of CPU.
-I worked in the Key Laboratory of Druggability of Biopharmaceuticals since then.
+I have worked in the Key Laboratory of Druggability of Biopharmaceuticals since then.

 My research focuses on drug delivery and currently I lead a project on constructing a smart nanoplatform using one drug as the carrier to deliver another drug.